 Cathlakaheckit – A Chinookan tribe living at the cascades of Columbia River in Oregon in 1812, when their number was estimated at 900.

 Cathlamet – A Chinookan tribe formerly residing on the south bank of Columbia River near its mouth, in Oregon.
 They adjoined the Clatsop and claimed the territory from Tongue Point to the neighborhood of Puget Island.
 In 1806 Lewis and Clark estimated their number at 300.
-In 1849 there numbers were reported at 58 people, but by the early 20th Century, they were extinct.
+In 1849 their numbers were reported at 58 people, but by the early 20th Century, they were extinct.

 Cathlanahquiah (‘people of the river, Nagoaix’ ).
-A Chinookan tribe living in 1806, according to Lewis and Clark, on the south west side of Wappatoo, now Sauvies Island, Multnomah County, Oregon, and numbering 400 souls.
+A Chinookan tribe living in 1806, according to Lewis and Clark, on the south-west side of Wappatoo, now Sauvies Island, Multnomah County, Oregon, and numbering 400 souls.

-Cathlapotle – A Chinookan tribe formerly living on the lower part of Lewis River and on the south west side of Columbia River, in Clarke County, Washington.
+Cathlapotle – A Chinookan tribe formerly living on the lower part of Lewis River and on the south-west side of Columbia River, in Clarke County, Washington.
 In 1806 Lewis and Clark estimated their number at 900 living in 14 large wooden houses.
 Their main village was Nahpooitle.